zomoz/zmz-calendar/README.md

 5. get(date: moment.Moment): Gets an array of states from a date
 6. remove(date: moment.Moment, state: State): Removes the state from date.
 If it doesn't exist, it's noop
 7. getAll(state: State): Returns an array of moment from those dates matching the state state
+8. getFirst(state: State): Returns the first date matching the state state as a moment
+9. getLast(state: State): Returns the last date matching the state state as a moment

 You should instantiate a `CalendarState` and use its api to modify it